maurxce/RFP/RuinedPortals/README.md

 # RuinedPortals

-This plugin only allows players to create nether portals near portal ruins
+This plugin only allows players to create nether portals near portal ruins\
+Also has a config for changing radius

 ### Idea
 | Name | Link |